 We are excited to advance the sustainability goals of the college through this initiative.

-We anticipate the demand for charging stations to rise significantly once the chargers are installed, so the challenge becomes using the stations efficiently.
-In order to use the chargers efficiently the following College policies will apply to the charging station:
+In order to use the chargers efficiently, the following College policies will apply to the charging station:

 Guests of Students